Remi-Gau/advanced_fMRI_course/OnlineResources.md

    - the [functional MRI methods - psych 214](https://bic-berkeley.github.io/psych-214-fall-2016/) from Berkeley

+## Machine learning (   ???   )
+If you are going to do some multivariate analysis, it is likely you will need to know a ~~bit~~ lot of machine learning.
+I did find that that [this class](https://www.coursera.org/learn/machine-learning) on coursera covered a lot of ground.
+It is not specific to neuroimaging but gives you a good overview of the basic concept you need to understand.

+### Resting state courses (   ???   )
+There is one on the rMRI [website](http://rfmri.org/Course).

 ### Neurohackademy
 Neurohackademy is more than a neuroimaging course: it is broader in scope as it covers reproducibility and open science issues in neuroimaging.
 It is also very practical and definitely python oriented.
 To know more, see this [post](http://www.talyarkoni.org/blog/2018/08/16/neurohackademy-2018-a-wrap-up/) by [Tal Yarkoni](https://twitter.com/talyarkoni) about the 2018 edition of Neurohackademy.
 * [videos to the edition 2017/2018](https://www.youtube.com/playlist?list=PLA6PlfxWZPLTLJ2qTN9enG0tkizpmwWaq)